-- Article 47-6 (1) If it is permissible to exploit a work pursuant to the provisions set forth in one of the following items, it is also permissible to exploit that work in accordance with those provisions by the means set forth in that item: - (i) Article 30, paragraph (1); Article 33, paragraph (1) (including as applied mutatis mutandis pursuant to paragraph (4) of Article 33); Article 34, paragraph (1); and Article 35: translation, musical arrangement, reformulation, or adaptation; - (ii) Article 30-2, paragraph (1) or Article 47-3, paragraph (1): adaptation; - (iii) Article 31, paragraph (1), item (i) or the second sentence of paragraph (3); Article 32; Article 36, paragraph (1); Article 37, paragraph (1) or (2); Article 39, paragraph (1); Article 40, paragraph (2); Article 41; or Article 42: translation; - (iv) Article 33-2, paragraph (1) or Article 47: reformulation or adaptation; - (v) Article 37, paragraph (3): translation, reformulation, or adaptation;

-- (vi) Article 37-2: translation or adaptation. - (2) If, pursuant to one of the items set forth in the preceding paragraph (or the provisions prescribed in one of the following items, as regards a derivative work as set forth in that item; the same applies in this paragraph and Article 48, paragraph (3), item (ii)), it is permissible to exploit the original work underlying a derivative work that has been created pursuant to the preceding paragraph, the derivative work is deemed to constitute a work provided for in the provisions set forth in the relevant of the items of the preceding paragraph in terms of the relationship with the author of the original work or other person that has the rights provided in Article 28 with respect to the exploitation of the derivative work, and it is permissible for a person to exploit that derivative work based on the provisions set forth in the relevant item: - (i) a derivative work created pursuant to the preceding paragraph in a case in which it is permissible, pursuant to the provisions of Article 47, paragraph (1), to reproduce an exhibited work in order to undertake an on-screen presentation or automatic public transmission of that exhibited work under Article 47, paragraph (2): Article 47, paragraph (2); - (ii) a derivative work created pursuant to the preceding paragraph in a case in which, pursuant to paragraph (2) of the preceding Article, it is permissible to undertake the reproduction or automatic public transmission of an available or presented work or the distribution of copies thereof: Article 47-5, paragraph (1).
+- Article 47-6 (1) If it is permissible to exploit a work pursuant to the provisions set forth in one of the following items, it is also permissible to exploit that work in accordance with those provisions by the means set forth in that item: - (i) Article 30, paragraph (1); Article 33, paragraph (1) (including as applied mutatis mutandis pursuant to paragraph (4) of Article 33); Article 34, paragraph (1); and Article 35: translation, musical arrangement, reformulation, or adaptation; - (ii) Article 31, paragraph (1) (limited to the part concerned with item (i)), paragraph (2), paragraph (4), paragraph (7) (limited to the part concerned with item (i)) or paragraph (9) (limited to the part concerned with item (i)); Article 32; Article 36, paragraph (1); Article 37, paragraph (1) or (2); Article 39, paragraph (1); Article 40, paragraph (2); Article 41; or Article 42: translation; - (iii) Article 33-2, paragraph (1), Article 33-3, paragraph (1), or Article 47: reformulation or adaptation; - (iv) Article 37, paragraph (3): translation, reformulation, or adaptation; - (v) Article 37-2: translation or adaptation; - (vi) Article 47-3, paragraph (1): adaptation. - (2) If, pursuant to one of the items set forth in the preceding paragraph (or the provisions prescribed in one of the following items, as regards a derivative work as set forth in that item; the same applies in this paragraph and Article 48, paragraph (3), item (ii)), it is permissible to exploit the original work underlying a derivative work that has been created pursuant to the preceding paragraph, the derivative work is deemed to constitute a work provided for in the provisions set forth in the relevant of the items of the preceding paragraph in terms of the relationship with the author of the original work or other person that has the rights provided in Article 28 with respect to the exploitation of the derivative work, and it is permissible for a person to exploit that derivative work based on the provisions set forth in the relevant item: - (i) a derivative work created pursuant to the preceding paragraph in a case in which it is permissible, pursuant to the provisions of Article 47, paragraph (1), to reproduce an exhibited work in order to undertake an on-screen presentation or automatic public transmission of that exhibited work under Article 47, paragraph (2): Article 47, paragraph (2); - (ii) a derivative work created pursuant to the preceding paragraph in a case in which, pursuant to paragraph (2) of the preceding Article, it is permissible to undertake the reproduction or automatic public transmission of an available or presented work or the distribution of copies thereof: Article 47-5, paragraph (1).